News

 Due to their flavor differences, each type of cinnamon is suited for different culinary applications:

-• Vietnamese Cinnamon: Its strong flavor makes it ideal for:
+• Saigon Cinnamon: Its strong flavor makes it ideal for:

 • Spiced baked goods like cinnamon rolls, cakes, and pies.